-Kristy Hyunsoo Choi makes films across hybrid and narrative formats about memory, freedom, and belonging through the lenses of Asian femme subjectivity and the Korean diaspora.
-She is also interested in stories about the material and immaterial labor conditions of art-making and sociopolitical revolution.
+Kristy Hyunsoo Choi makes films across hybrid and narrative formats about desire, freedom, and belonging through the lenses of Asian femme subjectivity and the Korean diaspora.
+She is also interested in stories about the material and immaterial conditions of art-making and sociopolitical revolution.

-Kristy's short film HERSELVES was released by The New Yorker and is free to stream worldwide.
-The film is studied every year at USC and Pitzer College.
+Her short film HERSELVES was acquired and released by The New Yorker and is free to stream worldwide.
+The film has been studied at USC and Pitzer College.
 Read more about HERSELVES on The New Yorker.

 Her short film Excerpts from a Field Guide was released by REI and is free to stream worldwide.

-She also produced an Emmy-nominated episode of the "Asian American Stories of Resilience and Beyond" series for PBS WORLD Channel.
+She also produced an Emmy-nominated episode of the "Asian American Stories of Resilience and Beyond" series for PBS WORLD Channel and was an associate producer of the groundbreaking documentary Israelism.

 Kristy was a Julia S. Gouw Challenge Winner and a recipient of the North Star Fellowship at Points North Institute and the Armed with a Camera Fellowship at Visual Communications.
 Her work has received support from Frieze, California Arts Council, The Asian American Foundation, Creative Capital Creator Fund, and more.